hailey-royle/conlang/docs.md

 ## syntax

 there is no gramatical catagory
-word order and operators give structure to a sentance
+word order and marking give structure to a sentance

 the most important word in a sentance is the **head**, it is what the sentance is about
 the head is always the first word